 We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia.
 There are so many we would like to help!

-We are a relatively small foundation with a mission of making a difference for the disadvantaged in education and health care.
+We are a relatively small foundation with a mission of making a difference by creating opportunities in education and health care.
 We believe we can provide the greatest value with a focus on these three areas within education and health care in Georgia:

 - Increasing access to mental health resources

-- Supporting education for disadvantaged students in a way that promotes high school completion and post-secondary certification
+- Supporting education that promotes opportunities for high school completion and post-secondary certification

-- Supporting disadvantaged adults in accessing job training and securing jobs
+- Supporting opportunities in accessing job training and securing jobs

 If your Georgia non-profit has programs in any of these three areas, we would like to receive a grant proposal from you.
 The Foundation may occasionally consider other grant proposals.
 Of course, the Foundation can make no commitment about the Board’s decision to conduct a site visit or award you a grant.